Planes of the future could fly on sawdust or straw

 So far most attempts have been based on crop-based products, raising concerns over food shortages following recent drought.

-But European planemaker Airbus EAD.PA, one of the programme's backers, believes woodchips and agricultural waste could be alternative fuel sources of the future.
+But European planemaker Airbus, one of the programme's backers, believes woodchips and agricultural waste could be alternative fuel sources of the future.

 Fuel made from wood and straw may seem at odds with some of the most extreme man-made conditions inside a modern jet engine, where temperatures can reach 1,600 degrees Celsius.
 But scientists say they already know the basics of the process.